pytchlang/pytch-tutorials/gardening/tutorial.md

 ### Set soil locations

-After we create our `Soil` clones, we want to calculate a unique x-position for them based on the values in our `Stage.soil_locations` variable.
+After we create our `Soil` clones, we want to calculate a unique x-position for them based on the values in our `Stage.flower_patch_locations` variable.
-This way, every tile of soil will be displayed in a different location in our garden.
+This way, every piece of soil will be displayed in a different location in our garden.

+To do this, we can make use of all the values inside our list in our for-loop by using the loop variable.
+With loop variables we can use a different element everytime the code inside of the for loop is run.
+By using together with lists, we can write what would otherwise be many lines of code which would do very similar but different things in way fewer lines.

+The code that we want to add to our for-loop needs to calculate a different position for each clone of our `Soil` sprite, so that a plant can grow everywhere in our patch.
-Since the images we are using for the `Soil` sprite all have a width of 48 pixels, we need to make sure that there are at least 48 pixels of space between the x-positions of our clones.
+Since the images we are using for the `Soil` sprite all have a width of 48 pixels, and exactly five `Soil` pieces fit into the flower patch, we want our formula to create five positions that are exactly 48 pixels apart on the stage's x-axis.

-To compute unique x-positions for all the clones, we can use a different value from our `Stage.soil_locations` list for each clone.
+To compute unique x-positions for all the clones, we can use all of the five values in our `Stage.flower_patch_locations`, one for each clone.

 {{< learner-task >}}

-Add a variable `soil_xpos` inside of the for-loop which calculates a unique x-position for every clone using the values inside of the `Stage.soil_locations` list.
+Add a variable called `soil_xpos` inside the for-loop.
+Calculate each clone's x-position using a different value in the `Stage.flower_patch_locations` list and set it to the value of `soil_xpos` with this formula:

+48 * _a number in `Stage.flower_patch_locations`_

+The result should be that the first clone will receive the x-position `-96`, the second clone will receive `-48`, the third one `0`, and so on.

 {{< learner-task-help >}}

 To get a different elements from a list you need to use an index.
 You can find out how to use an index in the Python/Scratch help section.

-{{< learner-task-help >}}

-A formula you can use to calculate a different x-position for every clone is:

-48 * a number in `Stage.soil_locations`

-(for example, 48 * -2, 48 * -1, 48 * 0, ...).

 {{< learner-task-help >}}